jacksonhyde/picobuild/README.md

 1. Install [Node.js](https://nodejs.org/en/)
 2. Clone this repo to your Pico-8 `carts` directory (for more info see the Filesystem section of the Pico-8 manual.
-3. Open a Node command prompt and run `npm install`
+3. Open a shell and run `npm install`
 4. Run `npm start` to run a build and watch for changes to '.lua' files in `.src`
 5. Run `npm build:minify` to run a one off minified build.